 Then a few years ago, the Lord asked me to do a very difficult thing.
 He asked me to give that precious necklace away to someone I knew who had just been adopted into the family of God.
 She needed the identity reminder more than I did and so I humbly took it off and gave that precious piece away.
 As I privately talked with God about this, He reminded me that He had done the same thing… He humbly and joyfully gave His Son, even when the recipients didn’t know how precious He was to the Father.
 It was then that I knew God was doing something bigger in my heart.

 Meanwhile, I had been crying out to God to give my husband and I a ministry we could partner with to combat the evils of sex trafficking.
 Once the horrors of this industry were revealed to me through a blogger, I knew I needed to be involved on some level.
 Again, God answered my prayer through a dear friend who was directly connected with an amazing ministry called Breaking Chains.

-My heart has been so knit to this ministry since we found it, and I could see why when I found out that the women and children they rescue off the streets who go through their 90 day residential program are called “Princesas” (Spanish for Princess).
+My heart has been so knit to this ministry since we found it, and I could see why when I found out that the women and children they rescue off the streets who go through their 90 day discipleship program are called “Princesas” (Spanish for Princess).
 They receive a new identity: beauty for ashes, joy for mourning, hope for despair.
 Their lives are completely changed when they exit the program with a newly established business of their own choosing.
 (There is a fascinating justice arm of the ministry as well that you can read about here.)